stassius/StableHoudini/README.md

 3. Run A1111 with webui-user.bat
 4. Install asset libraries from /hda/ and use assets inside Houdini
 5. Make sure the Python folder is located next to the top_stable_diffusion.hda file
 6. After the first time you created an SD node, /hda/Config/config.ini file will be created.
-In it you can change the default URL and also turn on the http authorization.
-Restart Houdini for changes to take an effect.
+In it you can change the default URL and also turn on http authorization for remote server if you use it.
+Restart Houdini for changes to take effect.

 If you got errors, try to find them in this document: https://github.com/stassius/StableHoudini/wiki/Common-Errors